oVirt/ovirt-site/source/uncategorized/download.html.md

 4. Once you have successfully installed oVirt Engine, you will be provided with instructions to access oVirt's web-based management interface.
 5. Congratulations! oVirt Engine is now installed!
-6. You can now [download and install oVirt Node](download and install oVirt Node) for every virtualization server you'd like to set up.
+6. For every virtualization server you'd like to manage, you can now [ set them up as oVirt nodes](Quick Start Guide#Install_Hosts) .

 ------------------------------------------------------------------------